Key Partners Grants (by invitation only; most currently suspended due to the coronavirus event)

 Responsive Grants (Open application)

-Child Care Capacity: These grants assist nonprofit and governmental child care centers and school-aged child care programs in west central Minnesota in expanding their capacity to better serve working parents.
+Child Care Capacity (Currently Suspended 4/1/2020): These grants assist nonprofit and governmental child care centers and school-aged child care programs in west central Minnesota in expanding their capacity to better serve working parents.
 Learn more about our Child Care Capacity grant program.

-Community Change Makers: A competitive program that aims to help communities become more socially-connected, equitable, hopeful and empowered.
+Changemakers (Currently Suspended 4/1/2020): A competitive program that aims to help communities become more socially-connected, equitable, hopeful and empowered.
 The ideal project will engage residents and implement strategies that strengthen the communities of west central Minnesota.
-Learn more about Community Change Makers.
+Learn more about our Changemakers grant program.